blakenewk/blake.github.io/about.md

 ---
 layout: page
-title: About
+title: About Blake Newcomb
-permalink: /about/
+permalink: /about-blake-newcomb/
 ---

-Some information about you!
+I am a student in England, and I love playing sports like baseball, rugby, football, basketball, surfing, snowboarding, and ice hockey!

 ### More Information